Beat the Heat: 7 Ways to Cool Teams Down on a Hot Worksite

 For employees who work in a warehouse or somewhere that’s hard to keep cool, heat-related illness can cause hospitalization or even death.
-The problem has become so prevalent that OSHA announced a program to help protect employees from hot weather hazards.
+The problem has become so prevalent that OSHA created a program to help educate employers about and protect employees from hot weather hazards.

 The importance of hydration can’t be overstated.
 Although just drinking water won’t fully prevent heat-related illness, it’s a good foundation to ensure employees are staying safe.
 There are many ways to help boost hydration, such as frequent water breaks and signs to remind employees to stay hydrated.